maidsafe-archive/SystemDocs/en/detail/README.md

 8. Self-authentication - A mechanism that enables users to create accounts on the SAFE Network and log in from any computer without the need or knowledge of third parties.
 9. SAFE Apps -  The networks application layer where all third party apps reside and will access the network via NFS / Messaging / Compute modules.

+Access to all library APIs is completely unrestricted to app developers, enabling balance check, transfer, escrow and multi-sig functionality.